jinyoonok2/CMPSC487-Project-3/README.md

-# CMPSC487-Project-2
+# CMPSC487-Project-3
-## CMPSC487 Project 2 Web Based Application for Item management
+## CMPSC487 Project 3 Web Interface for Maintenance and User Management system.

 _Code was built on Pycharm IDE for Python programming_